Al-Sarafand: 1948, and aftermath

-During the 1947–1948 civil war in Mandatory Palestine, the inhabitants fled in several stages.
+During the 1947–1948 civil war in Mandatory Palestine, the inhabitants were ethnically cleansed in several stages.
 Most fled in early May towards al-Tira and when al-Tira was depopulated they left for Jenin.
 Some returned and remained in al-Sarafand until Israeli forces — composed of the Carmeli and Alexandroni Brigades — assaulted the village on July 16, 1948.
 At the time, Arab Liberation Army volunteers and local militia were defending al-Sarafand.
 Most of the inhabitants fled to the southeast line of Wadi Ara, where the Iraqi Army was stationed.
 Later, they crossed the Jordan River, and since then the majority of al-Sarafand’s refugees have been living in Jordan.
 Only one former resident of al-Sarafand remained in Israel.
 The village houses were not immediately demolished by the Israelis and remained empty for many years.
 When they were eventually destroyed, the mosque was the only building spared.

 Petersen inspected the village mosque and adjacent vaults in 1994, and described the mosque as "a tall rectangular box-like building standing on a terrace near the top of the ridge on which it was built.
 The mosque is entered through a doorway in the middle of the north wall.
 The interior is divided into two long cross-vaulted bays resting on six large piers.
 There are four windows in west wall facing the sea.
 The mihrab is placed in the centre of the south wall and can be seen on the exterior as a rectangular projection.
 To the west of the mihrab are the remains of a minbar (now destroyed).
 The lower sections of the wall are approximately 1 m. thick, whilst the upper part of the south and north walls are considerably thinner (0.3 m.).
 Although the present building does not appear to be very old (late nineteenth or early twentieth centuries) it does appear to in incorporate an earlier structure which is visible in the exterior walls.
 To the south of the mosque is a rectangular area of ruins (approximately 30m x 40m) containing several barrel-vaulted chambers.
 Three of these are still accessible; one on the north side nearest the mosque, and two on the south side next to the quarry cliff.
 Each vault is about 7m long; one is 2.52m wide and the other is 3.52m wide.
 More intensive investigation could reveal a basic plan of this structure."